Maple177/finetune_relation_extraction/README.md

 - you can monitor the process of fine-tuning by viewing the log under /logging/.
 - evaluation results on the validation set and the test set will be saved respectively under /scores/.../dev/ and /scores/.../test/.

-if you do not need saved model weights and prediction files, to release disk space, you can then delete everything under /models/.
+:bulb: if you do not need saved model weights and prediction files, to release disk space, you can then delete everything under /models/.

 # Evaluation